-Psychotherapy of Children and Adolescents Program
+Psychotherapy of Children and Adolescents Course Descriptions

 This course examines what is meant in the psychoanalytic literature by “Character” and will discuss ways it differs from neurosis and psychosis.
 The developmental origins in childhood and the differentiation of ego-syntonic vs ego-dystonic concepts will be addressed.
-The history of Pyschosomatic Discorders particularly as it bears upon modern ideas of the holistic approaches to human beings who are suffering with various ailments will be discussed.
-The Cartesian mind-body dualism dilemma as well as the contributions of Groddeck, Freud, Ferenczi, and Alexander as well as modern day thinkers such as MdDougall will be addressed.
+The history of Pyschosomatic Disorders particularly as it bears upon modern ideas of the holistic approaches to human beings who are suffering with various ailments will be discussed.
+The Cartesian mind-body dualism dilemma as well as the contributions of Groddeck, Freud, Ferenczi, and Alexander as well as modern day thinkers such as Mc Dougall will be addressed.

 This course examines the techniques and theory of play therapy and its relevance to clinical practice.
 Students are invited to contribute case presentations to illustrate theory.
 Students become familiar with Heinz Kohut’s concept of empathic attunement.

 This course provides clinicians with planning, intervention strategies and evaluation for working with children and adolescents.
 The class construct includes readings, discussions and case presentations.

 Candidates will present their final case study using outline handed out in the class in order to formulate their written and oral case presentation.
 A review of learned concepts, terms, and theoretical models, as well as technical interventions will be reviewed.